aidan-o-brien/hello-world/README.md

 # hello-world
-My name is Aidan and I'm studying an MSc Data Science and the University of Bath.
+My name is Aidan and I'm studying an MSc Data Science at the University of Bath.